AaronSmulian2004/MAST-POE/README.md

 This mobile application, developed in React Native, is designed to help Chef Christoffel manage his personalized culinary experiences.
 It provides a dynamic menu management system that allows him to easily update menu items, filter them by course, and provide guests with a seamless digital menu experience.

+This version of the app is very different from what I submitted for Part 2.
+I wasn't happy with how Part 2 turned out, so I rewrote most of the code to fix bugs and make it work better.

 Key Features

     Dynamic Menu Management: Allows Chef Christoffel to add, edit, and remove menu items with ease.